DynamesLuis/Important-Words-FInder/README.md

 ### Steps
 1. Clone this repository
-3. Add documents with text to the folder 2documents"
+3. Add documents with text to the folder "documents"
 3. Compile and run the project: javac Main.java java Main